 Road Trip Week 6: Armchair Explorer

-We're in the homestretch of our Adventure Across American, but we've got a lot of states to visit before we get home to Maine.
+We're in the homestretch of our Adventure Across America, but we've got a lot of states to visit before we get home to Maine.
 This week we're visiting Illinois, Indiana, Iowa, Kansas, Michigan, Minnesota, Missouri, Nebraska, North Dakota, South Dakota, Ohio, and Wisconsin.

-Illinois is home to all things Abraham Lincoln - there's Abraham Lincoln Presidential Library and Museum, the Lincoln Home National Historic Site, and the burial place of Lincoln - Oak Ridge Cemetery in Springfield.
+Illinois is home to all things Abraham Lincoln - there's the Abraham Lincoln Presidential Library and Museum, the Lincoln Home National Historic Site, and the burial place of Lincoln - Oak Ridge Cemetery in Springfield.

-Take some time to explore the collections at the Eiteljorg Museum of American Indians and Western Art One of the highlights is the the tour of their Powerful Women exhibit given by the curator of contemporary art, which includes some really moving art.
+Take some time to explore the collections at the Eiteljorg Museum of American Indians and Western Art.
+One of the highlights is the the tour of their Powerful Women exhibit given by the curator of contemporary art, which includes some really moving art.

 If you love cars (and racing!), then Indiana is the place for you - there's the Studebaker National Museum, the Auburn Cord Duesenberg Automobile Museum, the National Automotive and Truck Museum, the RV/MH Hall of Fame (which looks really neat!), and, of course, we can't forget the Indianapolis Motor Speedway!